High Fiber Diet Plan for Beginners

 The only catch is that “eat more fiber” sounds easy until you actually try it.
 Suddenly you’re reading labels, Googling “how much fiber do I need,” and wondering if beans are about to ruin your social life.
+If you’re also curious about prebiotic foods you should eat daily, that’s a great companion read.
+For more background, see Harvard School of Public Health.

 This guide will walk you through a beginner-friendly high fiber diet plan you can actually follow, including daily targets, a gentle ramp-up schedule, meal ideas, and a full 7-day plan.
 No extreme rules, no weird foods, just realistic steps that support gut health.